Arkansas Food Freedom Act

 This law does not provide exemptions from the following:

 Liability - The law does not protect the producer if an injury or illness results from the production or consumption of a homemade product.
-Consider purchasing food liability insurance.
+Consider purchasing a food liability insurance policy.

 Business requirements - The law does not exempt producers from acquiring business licensure, certificates, and recording taxes.
-Contact the Arkansas Small Business and Technology Development Center if you need assistance with setting up your business.
+If you need assistance with setting up your business, contact the Arkansas Small Business and Technology Development Center for free consultation services.